scriptotek/alma-slipsomat/README.md

   letter that have been modified remotely (checksums not matching), but then you will have to merge manually.

-- After having made modifications to one or more letters, run `python slipsomat.py push` to push the updates to Alma.
+- After having made modifications to one or more letters, run the slipsomat command `push` to push the updates to Alma.
 Comparison is done by comparing checksums of the local files with the checksums in `status.json`.
 Before making any changes, the script will print a list of files and confirm that you want to upload these.